seansovine/rust_clz_xml/src/README.md

 methods, but eventually we'll try to take more advantage of the async nature of `sqlx`.

-We also plan to try
+We also plan to keep trying
-out different options for allowing the user to interact with the data.
-Some ideas are a Golang TUI using Bubbletea, which we think is nice, or a web API and/or app using some nice current stack, maybe based on Deno.
+out different options for interacting with the data.
+One favorite idea is a Golang TUI using the Bubbletea framework, which we think is nice.
+We've added a very basic web app using using Deno to construct HTML from a query to the database.
+We'd like to explore some of the nice frameworks for building web apps with Deno.

-## Error handling
+## Error Handling in Parser

 This may be next priority.
 We will send errors back to the main thread, where they can be handled and reported.
+Right it now panics when many errors occur -- not good!

-## Data management
+## Data Management

 One major issue is disambiguating the data.
 It's conceivable to have two books with the same title or two authors with the same name.
-I think to start with we will only consider books to be identical if they have ISBNs recorded and those are both the same.
-We will consider authors to be the same if all three names -- first, middle, and last -- are the same.
-If any trouble arises from this we will add an additional disambiguation field to the `author` table.
-In general we'll keep adding more data fields as needed.
+And even more two records of the same book can have complementary and/or conflicting data.

-We will create some kind of interface (maybe the Golang TUI) for merging / separating authors and manually updating data and associations between data.
+At some point we will add a utility to help automate disambiguating and merging corresponding data.
+There are various ways we could do this, based on matches in various fields.
+But this is also the main reason for the relative lack of unique keys in the schema.